 Discover Cashback Checking Highlights

-Free checking: the Discover Cashback Checking account is a free checking account (which is increasingly hard to find these days), which means you pay no monthly fees and don’t have to meet minimum balance requirements.
-You’ll only pay fees for transactions that aren’t part of everyday checking operations (like bouncing a check or making outgoing wire transfers, for example).
+- Free checking: the Discover Cashback Checking account is a free checking account (an increasingly hard thing to find these days), which means you pay no monthly fees and don’t have to meet minimum balance requirements.
+You’ll only pay fees for transactions that aren’t part of everyday checking operations (like bouncing a check or making outgoing wire transfers).
 Discover Bank does not charge fees when you use ATMs, but ATM owners might charge fees.